-I don't know about you guys but desserts and gastronomically sweet things in general almost always falls down to me in our family.
-Which I actually don't mind since I quite enjoy baking the sweet stuff as opposed to the savoury kind were we usually don't see eye to eye on some things and end up in a (messy) disastrous throw-down.
-Now I am in no way a pasty-chef-extraordinaire, and to this day still have a pretty hard time piping frosting onto cakes regardless of the countless YouTube video tutorials I view.
-I just can't seem to master those delicate rose shapes and swirls.
-But I must admit I am pretty good at simply slathering the stuff onto a cupcake haphazardly with a frosting knife.
-I believe the term for that particular method is called "rustic".
+I don’t know about you, but creating desserts and gastronomically sweet things in general almost always falls down to me in our family.
+Which I don’t actually mind since I quite enjoy baking the sweet stuff as opposed to the savoury kind.
+Mostly because when it comes to savoury we don’t usually see eye to eye on certain elements and we all end up in a messy and disastrous throw-down.
+By all means I in no way or form consider myself a pasty-chef-extraordinaire, and to this day, still have an awfully difficult time piping frosting onto cakes, regardless of the countless YouTube video tutorials I’ve viewed.
+I just can’t seem to master those delicate rose shapes and swirls.
+Though I do admit to being exceptionally good at simply slathering frosting onto a cupcake haphazardly with a frosting knife.
+I believe the term for that particular method is dubbed “rustic”.

-But anyway if there is one thing I really enjoy baking it's cheesecakes.
+If there is one thing I truly enjoy baking it’s cheesecakes.
 I also enjoy eating them.
-Very much so.
-And so do my family and friends.
-It's also probably why they never really make an appearance on my blog regularly because they're essentially devoured within moments when removed from the pan.
-And before I can set up some semblance of a photo shoot, poof, it's gone.
-Much like a magic act.
-Or not.
-As you can see with this one, which was virtually half eaten before I even remembered that I wanted to blog about it!
-Which was a delicious shame considering how pretty he looked decorated daintily with all those lovely fresh strawberries.
-But alas the hungry heart wants what the hungry heart wants and shall not wait for my snap-happy needs.
+Very much.
+And so does my family and friends.
+It’s also probably why they have rarely made a debut on my blog, because they’re essentially devoured within moments of being removed from the pan.
+And as you may have noted with the images of my classic vanilla cheesecake, it was virtually half eaten before I managed to whisk it away for photographing.
+Which was a delicious shame considering how pretty he looked being all decorated daintily with fresh strawberries.
+But alas the hungry heart wants what the hungry heart wants, and shall not wait for my snap-happy needs.

-I originally encountered this recipe online (like most anyway).
-A classic creation and favorite of Matt Preston's that appeared effortless enough and most delectable, so I wanted to try it over the long weekend.
-Since I knew I could whip it up in no time I planned and had every intention of producing this the Thursday night prior.
+I originally encountered this recipe for a classic vanilla cheesecake online.
+A classic creation and favorite of Matt Preston‘s that appeared effortless enough.
+And best of all most delectable.
+So I wanted to try it over the long weekend.
+Since I knew I could whip it up in no time, I planned and had every intention of producing this the Thursday night prior.
 You know, so it would be ready for consumption first thing Friday morning.
-But alas I forgot to take out the damn cream cheese from the refrigerator hours beforehand so I had to postpone it until Friday.
-Needless to say there weren't many happy tummies Friday morning, especially when those tummies are expecting cheesecake.
+But alas I forgot to take out the cream cheese from the refrigerator hours beforehand so I had to postpone it until Friday.
+Needless to say there weren’t many happy tummies come Friday morning, especially when those tummies are expecting a classic vanilla cheesecake.

 And when you say they’ll be cheesecake well there better be cheesecake.

-But luckily for me it was childsplay and since this is the no-bake kind he ended up setting beautifully in no time which meant he was ready for consuming straight after dinner!
-Hooray!
+Luckily for me this classic vanilla cheesecake is idiot-proof.
+And since this is the no-bake variety, it ended up setting perfectly in no time.
+Which meant it was ready for devouring straight after dinner.
 Crises, somewhat, averted.

 250g plain sweet biscuits